An In-Depth Guide to Neuromuscular Therapy:

 Looking for a massage therapist specializing in trigger point therapy located in Los Angeles?

-Jesse Anoraj has been a Certified Member in good standing of Associated Bodywork & Massage Professionals since 2018.
-He runs a private practice called Artisan Neuromuscular & Sports Therapy in Los Angeles, which focuses on providing therapeutic sports massage for Pain & Stress Management.
+Jesse Anoraj has been a certified member in good standing with Associated Bodywork & Massage Professionals since 2018.
+He runs a private practice called Artisan Neuromuscular & Sports Massage Therapy in Los Angeles, focusing on providing therapeutic sports massage for Pain & Stress Management.
 Jesse is an Advanced Neuromuscular Therapist and an outstanding massage therapist with a great reputation.
 He has expertise in various soft tissue techniques that can help remedy a variety of conditions, such as anxiety, chronic pain syndrome, emotional stress, musculoskeletal pain, myofascial pain, occupational injuries, and overuse injuries, among others.
-Please let me know if you would like to book Neuromuscular therapy and Trigger point therapy!
+Please let me know if you want to book Neuromuscular therapy and Trigger point therapy!

 Massage has been shown to have several positive benefits and effects on the body and brain.
 Here are a few ways in which massage therapy can affect the nervous system to reduce the sensitivity of Trigger points